aldomedina/civictech-research/README.md

 # Civic Tech Field Notebook App

-Welcome to the Civic Tech Field Notebook App!
 This application is designed to facilitate the benchmarking phase of a civic tech research project for the Government of Scotland.
 Built with Next.js and PostgreSQL, this app serves as a digital field notebook, providing a structured environment for collecting and organizing research data, including an inquiry matrix.

 ## Table of Contents